Anne McLaren: Later career

+Research

+While obtaining her doctorate in philosophy, she investigated the mechanisms of virus infection on the nervous system.

+After her doctoral work, she shifted her research to embryology (now called developmental biology).
+With Donald Michie, she conducted joint research on the influence of maternal environment on lumbar vertebral counts in mice and gained expertise in the manipulation of mouse embryos.
+This research demonstrated the feasibility of cultivating mouse embryos in a lab setting and successfully achieving live births by implanting them into the uterus of a surrogate mother.
+In 1958, in collaboration with John D. Biggers, she published a seminal paper on the successful development and birth of mice cultivated in vitro.
+They showed successful birth after experimenting on embryos and blastocysts directly from one mother to another.
+These techniques became the basis for IVF.

+During her collaborative research with Marilyn Monk and Elizabeth Simpson on sex determination and male fertility, she identified the earliest primordial germ cells through alkaline phosphatase staining and explored the role of testes cord formation and meiosis blockage in male genital ridges.

+She contributed to regenerative medicine by exploring the pluripotency of mammalian embryos and its therapeutic implications.

-Honours
+Honours and awards

 In 1975, McLaren was made a Fellow of the Royal Society.
 From 1991 to 1996, she held the position of Foreign Secretary of the Royal Society and from 1992 to 1996 the position of Vice-President; she was the first female officer in the society's 330-year history.
 In 1986, she was made a Fellow of the Royal College of Obstetricians and Gynaecologists for her pioneering work on fertility.
 In 1989 she presented the Ellison-Cliffe Lecture at the Royal Society of Medicine, and from 1990 to 1995 she was the Fullerian Professor of Physiology at the Royal Institution.

 In 1993, she was created a DBE.
 From 1993 to 1994, she was president of the British Association for the Advancement of Science, and in 1998 she was made a Fellow of the Academy of Medical Sciences.

-In 2002, she was awarded the Japan Prize with Andrzej K. Tarkowski for their contributions to developmental biology, and in 2007 she was awarded the March of Dimes Prize in Developmental Biology.
+In 2002, she was the only female recipient awarded the Japan Prize with Andrzej K. Tarkowski for their contributions to developmental biology.
+In 2007 she was awarded the March of Dimes Prize in Developmental Biology.

 Death

-McLaren (aged 80) and Michie (aged 83) were killed on 7 July 2007, when their car left the M11 motorway as they travelled from Cambridge to London.
+After reuniting in 2005, McLaren (aged 80) and Michie (aged 83) were killed on 7 July 2007, in a car accident on the M11 motorway as they travelled from Cambridge to London.